crcrc/StrapiRestClient/README.md

 This guide provides instructions and examples on how to implement and use the `StrapiRestClient` library in your .NET applications.

+## Running the tests

+To run the tests, in the "strapi-test-instance" is a demo instance with sqlite database populated with data

+- npm install
+- npm run dev

+Strapi should be available on http://localhost:1337

+- email: test@test.com
+- password: Test1234

+See the StrapiRestClient.Tests/StrapiRestClientTests.cs file for guidance on how to make requests to the Strapi API.

 ## 1. Installation

 First, add the `StrapiRestClient` NuGet package to your project: